dgroomes/vanilla-kafka/streams-zip-codes/README.md

 * Extract all Kafka Streams DSL operations into their own methods so that it is easier to visually trace the topology code.
 It is easy to get lost in the Java types and the topology edges in the topology graph!
+* Are there ways to reduce the sheer quantity of internal topics, like the repartition topics?
+Is there a way to express the topology in such a way that, for example, all zip area records in "MA" (Massachusetts) are sourced from the same source topic partition?
+I know Kafka Streams doesn't know that a ZIP code always stays within the same state, but it's true.
+Can a custom partitioner implementation solve this?
+* More tests.
+Specifically, test same-key updates in the city aggregation without a leading ZIP area.
+I think we'll get the empty scenario that happens in the state aggregation.

 ## Reference